 - 3.1.
-The academy has a year group tutor system.
 Throughout this policy there is reference to key pastoral staff who have responsibility for monitoring, analysing and implementing the Behaviour for Learning systems.
-These staff are: - Senior Vice Principal Student Support - Assistant Principal Student Support - Assistant Vice Principal Student Support - Lead Year Manager; who has responsibility for the Year Leader Team - Year Leaders; who each have responsibility for a year group - Pastoral Support Managers; who have responsibility for small groups of students - 3.2.
+These staff are: - Associate Vice Principal Student Support - Senior Year Leaders - Year Leaders; who each have responsibility for a Year Group - Deputy Year Leaders who support across the year group - 3.2.
 Year Leaders operate the day-to-day implementation of this policy and are able to make decisions to ensure a strong learning environment is embedded in the academy.